sash-chs/palindrome-checker/README.md

 ## Notes
 - This program only checks for **one-word** strings (no spaces).
 - It is **case-sensitive** — for example, `Racecar` will not be treated as a palindrome.
+- The input string can have a maximum of 64 characters.